jeffpalmeri/ce-webpack/README.md

  * by following this simple pattern:
  * ref: https://github.com/jantimon/html-webpack-plugin#meta-tags
  *
- * This map can contain the following structure:
+ * This array/map can contain the following structure:
  * {
  *   [<key>]: {                  // required, this is the path to your html/htm/hbs file.
  *     chunks: ['<chunk-name>'], // required, js name previuosly declared in the entry